Introduction

 The Need for Verification and Real-Time Assurance

 Effective Food Safety Management and compliance hinge on the Deming Cycle (Plan-Do-Check-Act), which emphasizes the practical application of knowledge (1).
 To rebuild trust in food safety, verification must be prioritized.
-This involves ensuring that Hazard Analysis and Critical Control Points (HACCP) systems are not merely documented, but actively implemented and maintained daily.
+This involves ensuring that and Critical Control Points (HACCP) systems are not merely documented, but actively implemented and maintained daily.

 Real-time food safety assurance technologies offer a promising solution:

-• Continuous Monitoring: These systems allow for continuous monitoring of critical control points, providing real-time data on food safety performance.
+• Continuous Monitoring: These systems allow for continuous monitoring of critical control points, providing real-time on food safety performance.

 food